OHLC

 OHLC objects

 We group all products for a market into a single curve.
-For instance, we have a curve called NP Futures Power Base EUR/MWh Nasdaq OHLC, which contains all power futures contracts for the Nord Pool system price.
+For instance, we have a curve called NP Futures Power Base EUR/MWh Nasdaq OHLC, which contains all power futures contracts for the system price in the Nord Pool area.

 When loading OHLC data, the response is a list of OHLC objects.
 An OHLC object consists of open, high, low, close, settlement, volume and open interest.
 These fields may be missing/unset.